Hugo Lamanna

 Hugo Lamanna (3 March 1913 – 11 October 1991) was an Argentine professional footballer and manager, who played as a forward.

-Player career
+Playing career

 Having started his career at CA Talleres de Remedios de Escalada with only 15 years old, Lamanna gained prominence especially playing outside the country, such as in Brazil, Italy and France.

 Lamanna was the first foreign player to score a goal for CR Vasco da Gama, in addition to having scored four goals in a single match, against Corinthians.

 Managerial career

 Lamanna coached important Italian football teams such as Frosinone, Como, Monza, Bari and Rimini.
 He was most notable for Lecco, where he won some of the lower divisions.